barne856/squint/README.md

 3. To integrate seamlessly with physical quantities, enabling tensor operations on dimensioned values.
 4. To make an honest effort at *good* performance.

+SQUINT is particularly suited for projects where type safety and dimensional correctness are important, such as physics engines, scientific simulations, or graphics applications dealing with real-world units.
+It aims to catch errors early in the development process while providing a comfortable API for both quantities and tensors.

+While the library makes efforts to be performant, especially through the use of compile-time optimizations and BLAS integration, users requiring absolute peak performance or a minimalist API might find other specialized libraries more suitable for their needs.

+## Key Features

 Key features of SQUINT include:
 - Compile-time dimensional analysis
 - A flexible tensor system supporting both fixed and dynamic shapes